 - Macmillan Dictionary.
-This site includes a free dictionary, thesaurus, and an English tutor.
+This site includes a free dictionary, a thesaurus, and an English tutor.
 There’s also a pragmatics section that offers lessons on how to express yourself and convey a message in different situations.

 - Grammarly.
 This free online tool looks for errors in spelling, punctuation, grammar, and word choice.
 Just upload your document, and Grammarly does the rest.

 With all of this technology available to you, there’s no excuse not to harness the power of proofreading.
 It only takes a few minutes to learn how to use these online spelling and grammar tools.
-That few minutes of time can give a boost to your business.
+That few minutes of your time can give a boost to your business.

 Sloppy writing is sloppy business.
 Clean and clear writing is good for business.

 When you take the time to make sure your business correspondence, blog posts, emails, and brochures are error-free, your customers will appreciate it.
-Not only will they appreciate it, but you’ll also be rewarded with other benefits that boost your business:
+Not only will they appreciate it, but you’ll be rewarded with other benefits that can boost your business: